-- 1. THINK before you do your work or task. - 2.
-If you are uncertain about how to do a task or how to operate a power tool-ASK A SUPERVISOR. - 3.
-Concentrate on your task and eliminate distractions. - 4.
-Know where the first-aid kit is located and how to get emergency help. - 5.
-Inspect all power tools, hand tools, ladders and scaffolding on a daily basis. - 6.
-Advise your supervisor IMMEDIATELY of any unsafe or hazardous tool or condition.
+- THINK before you do your work or task. - If you are uncertain about how to do a task or how to operate a power tool-ASK A SUPERVISOR. - Concentrate on your task and eliminate distractions. - Know where the first-aid kit is located and how to get emergency help. - Advise your supervisor IMMEDIATELY of any unsafe or hazardous tool or condition.